 #5.
 Bring insect repellant (only a small amount)

 You don’t need much.
 You only need a very small bottle.
-Also, you can buy more when you arrive, if necessary.
+I use Ben’s insect repellant.
+It’s a small bottle and it’s powerful.
+You can buy more when you arrive, if necessary.
 You only need to bring a small bottle because inevitably you will forget to buy some when you arrive.
 Then, you will be stuck in an uncomfortable situation when you’re getting attacked by mosquitos.
 A small bottle will get you through the difficult initial moment.

 The mosquitos in Central America are really bad.
 I’m convinced that white people don’t live in Central America because of the mosquitos.
 The mosquitos are terrorists here.